 During these early days with Sola, I spent time getting out to the stylists to hear things from their perspective.
 I visited 11 different markets and was able to visit so many locations—between five and ten in each location.
 It was very rewarding to speak with these stylists, to see how hungry they are to call their own shots, to build their books and to evolve their art in their own way.
 The franchisees take a great deal of pride in helping them take that step when it’s right for them and it’s great to see that synergy.

 MS: Where areas of growth have you identified for Sola?

 CR: What’s interesting in this space is that it continues to grow, and you see so much moving in the professional beauty industry towards independents.
 The industry is so deep and so rich; new stylists are coming out of school and looking for where to go.
 I believe there is still a great deal of white space out there and that everyone recognizes where that is trending—and it’s in our direction.

 We just opened our 469th location so we will be at 500 by early next year.
-We really do see that nationwide there is still plenty of room for growth but we are mindful; we want to set the franchisees up for success and not saturate a market.
+We really do see that nationwide there is still plenty of room for growth, but we are mindful of finding the right locations for expansion; we want to set the franchisees up for success.

-Internationally, we have our first toe in the water Canada with three locations in Toronto and Canada will continue to be a focus for us.
-We have a few locations in Brazil and we have some lines in the water for some other international markets.
+Internationally, we have our first toe in the water in Canada with three locations in Toronto and Canada will continue to be a focus for us.
+We have one location in Brazil and we have some lines in the water for additional international markets.